mgeramb/KnxForceDetector2Channel/README.md

 # KnxForceDetector2Channel

-ETS configurable force detector sensor based on the [Adafruit QT Py - SAMD21 Dev Board](https://www.adafruit.com/product/4600).
+ETS configurable force detector sensor based on the [Adafruit QT Py - SAMD21 Dev Board](https://www.adafruit.com/product/4600) and MD30-60 thin film force sensors.

 This sensor can be used to implement a presence detector for the bed to disable motion sensors.